taikedz/our-pxe/customizer/oem/respinning_ubuntus.md

 This will remove the previous customization session.

-[/home/respin/respin/partimus.iso .* ready to be burned or tested in a virtual machine]

-4/ ISO is ready
+# 4/ ISO is ready

 You can now use the custom install CD to set up your other computers.

+Burn it to a CD or copy it to a USB stick, or serve it over the network.

+When installing, do the following:

 1. Setup the standard user as an administrator.
 When first prompted to create a user at first reboot, this will already be the case, so call the user something like "(school name)-admin"

 2. Once logged into the desktop, create a new user "student" with a password; do NOT grant admin privileges.

 All the computers installed with this custom ISO will have the customizations you set previsouly during OEM mode.
 When booting from this CD, opt to immediately install.
 An issue with the LiveCD user creation prevents any live users from being created, so you can't do much with it.
 I'll look into this as a post-project task.